Quantum Advantage in Locally Differentially Private Hypothesis Testing

 By dividing the summation over $x,x'$ into two cases, $x\neq x'$ and $x=x'$, we have

 where \eqref{eq:inp_hyp} follows from $\sum_y \theta_y S_{xy}^{(v)} = \sum_y q_{xy} = 1$, and the last equality follows from simple calculations based on the definition of $P^{h,\eta}$.
-Now, we minimize the last term over extremal $\epsilon$-LDP mechanisms (i.e., minimize over $\theta$) based on the similar techniques in the proof of \cite[Lem.~5.3]{yoshidaMathematicalComparisonClassical2025}.
+Now, we minimize the last term over extremal $\epsilon$-LDP mechanisms (i.e., minimize over $\theta$) based on {\revv techniques similar to those used in the proof of} \cite[Lem.~5.3]{yoshidaMathematicalComparisonClassical2025}.
 Define

 Note that the constraint $S^{(v)} \theta = \mathbbm{1}_{v}$ implies $\sum\limits_{k=0}^v w_k = 1$.
-Accordingly, $w = (w_0,\ldots,w_k)$ is a probability vector.
+Accordingly, {$w = (w_0,\ldots,w_v)$} is a probability vector.
 Then,

-Hence, the minimum of \eqref{eq:C_PUT_S_prob_vec_min} over $w_k$ is achieved when a probability vector $w$ is a point mass.
+Hence, the minimum of \eqref{eq:C_PUT_S_prob_vec_min} over {\revv{$w$}} is achieved when a probability vector $w$ is a point mass.
 Therefore,

 By combining all the preceding calculations and performing straightforward algebraic manipulations, we obtain the desired result given in \eqref{eq:CPUT_S_UB}.